dievardump/EIP2981-implementation/README.md

 ### Contract wide royalties

-The contract `ERC2981ContractWideRoyalties.sol` implements ERC2981 with every token having the same royalties recipient
+The contract `ERC2981ContractWideRoyalties.sol` implements ERC2981 with every token having the same royalties recipient and amount.

-- `./contracts/mocks/ERC1155WithContractWideRoyalties.sol`

-shows how to set royalties "contract wide" meaning each and every token have the same recipient and royalties amount set to them.
+`./contracts/mocks/ERC721WithContractWideRoyalties.sol` is an example of ERC721 that would work on a contract-wide royalty base.

 ### Per Token royalties